Mad TV season 2: Season summary

 The second season of Mad TV was not a radical departure from season one (largely the same cast, the same humor, and the same format), though there were some minor cast changes.
 Tim Conlon (the show's first Canadian cast member) and Pablo Francisco (the show's first Chilean-American cast member) joined as featured players while Artie Lange was fired midway through the season for his erratic behind-the-scenes behavior due to cocaine abuse.

 The addition of a weekly guest host was the most notable difference of season two, this season and the next are the only seasons of Mad TV to feature one.
 Although every season has had several guest stars, season two's guest stars were referred to as "hosts" and appeared in nearly every sketch.
 Every episode had a new host, where as in other seasons, not every episode had a guest star and the guest star usually only appeared in a few sketches.
-The guest host format was similar to their main rival Saturday Night Lives, but Mad TV ended this format after season two (though later seasons would have special guest stars who appeared in sketches or did monologues).
+The guest host format was similar to their main rival Saturday Night Lives, but Mad TV ended this format after season three (though later seasons would have special guest stars who appeared in sketches or did monologues).

-This is the second and last season to air new Spy vs Spy and Don Martin animation before they added reruns to make up for not creating any new episodes.
+This is the second and last season to air new Spy vs. Spy and Don Martin animation before they added reruns to make up for not creating any new episodes.